-Figure 9Figure 8: (A) The ice flow patterns in the central Mackenzie Valley.
-Only key flowsets are numbered and unclassified flowsets are not depicted.
-(B) Fragmented northerly flowsets located on higher elevation bedrock ridges that formed during the local LGM and are overprinted by the westerly deglacial ice flow in the valley bottom that is superimposed on the northerly ice flow indicators, note the E-W trending esker which indicates final ice retreat to the eastIce flow reversal in the central Mackenziei Valley as broad, westerly ice flow is deflected funnelled\around topography a topographic high in the Mackenzie Valley and (C) Ice flow reversal in the central Mackenzie Valley as broad, westerly ice flow is funnelled around a topographic high in the Mackenzie Valley fragmented northerly flowsets located on higher elevation bedrock ridges that formed during the local LGM and are overprinted by the westerly deglacial ice flow in the valley bottom that is superimposed on the northerly ice flow indicators, note the E-W trending esker which indicates final ice retreat to the east.
+Based on the empirical constraints, we favour the rapid thinning of the ice saddle region as the driver of rapid ice margin retreat across the Northern Interior Plains.
+The landform record indicates that the final ice flow event in the Mackenzie Valley at ~65°N exhibits a clear southwards deflection around a topographic high of ~700m prominence, within a broad westerly ice during the local LGM and are overprinted by the westerly deglacial ice flow in the valley bottom that is superimposed on the northerly ice flow indicators, note the E-W trending esker which indicates final ice retreat to the eastand (C) Ice flow reversal in the central Mackenzie Valley as broad, westerly ice flow is funnelled around a topographic high in the Mackenzie Valley.
 The lower panels show a schematic interpretation of the ice flow (black arrows) pattern changes during deglaciation and approximate ice margins positions (dashed lines).
 Note, ice margins in the lower panels are purely schematic.